Pfc. Field McLeod Reed Jr.

 his belt on Jack.
 A third guard punched

-him in the mouth, He soon passed
+him in the mouth, and he soon passed out.

-beaten so badly was that he suffered hearing
+badly was that he suffered hearing loss.

-guards and POWs ate their lunches.
+POWs ate their lunches.

 One evening, after working Jack went to see